matthiasweiss/matthiasweiss.at/src/content/blog/bulletproofing-inertia-how-i-maximize-type-safety-in-laravel-monoliths.md

 }
 ```

-Within my controller I then create an instance of this data class with the given properties and pass it to the inertia view.
+Within my controller I pass an instance of this data class with the given properties to the Inertia view.

 ```php
 <?php